jessdriscoll/jessdriscoll.github.io/_posts/2002/2002-01-04-reading-log.md

 November 21, 2018
 The Enchanted Places by Christopher Milne

+2018
+The Tale of Beatrix Potter by Margaret Lane
+>Conveying truth by means of fantasy, enlarging our perception of life by poetic means, is one of the highest functions of art.

 November 22, 2018
 From the Mixed-Up Files of Mrs. Basil E. Frankenweiler by E.L.
 Konigsburg